sunscorched/sunscorched.github.io/_posts/2025-12-02-entropicclt.md

 ## Berry–Esseen Theorem

-Above, we see that we have #$L^1$ convergence when we assume finite entropy for at least one standardized average.
+Above, we see that we have $L^1$ convergence when we assume finite entropy for at least one standardized average.
 In a similar vein, if we assume finite 3rd absolute moment, we can also arrive at a theorem about the rate of convergence in the Central Limit Theorem.

 **Theorem (Berry, Esseen):** Let $X_1, X_2, ...$ be i.i.d. random variables with $E[X_i] = 0, E[X_i^2] = \sigma^2 > 0$, and $E[\|X_i\|^3] = \rho < \infty$.
 Define $Y_n=\frac{1}{n}(X_1+X_2+...+X_n)$ to be the sample mean, with $F_n$ the cumulative distribution function of $\dfrac{Y_n\sqrt {n}}{\sigma}$ and $\Phi$ the cumulative distribution function of the standard normal distribution.
 There exists a universal $C>0$ such that for all $x$ and $n$, $\|F_n(x)-\Phi(x)\|\leq \dfrac{C\rho}{\sigma^3\sqrt{n}}$.

-**Remark:** So the rate of convergence is $O(n^{-1/2})$.
+**Remark:** So the rate of convergence is $O(n^{-1/2})$; meaning, the error decreases on the order of $n^{-1/2}$.
 More interestingly, the constant $C>0$ works for **any** random variable with finite 3rd absolute moment and some progress has shown that $C < 0.4748$.